Dan Stein (attorney)

-Daniel Alan Stein (born 1955) is an American attorney, anti-immigration advocate, and president of the Federation for American Immigration Reform (FAIR), an organization that seeks to reduce immigration to the United States.
+Daniel Alan Stein (born 1955) is an American attorney and anti-immigration advocate.
+He served as president of the Federation for American Immigration Reform (FAIR), a conservative organization that seeks to reduce immigration to the United States, from 2003 to 2025.
+FAIR has been designated as a hate group by the Southern Poverty Law Center.

 Early life and education

-Dan Stein was born in 1955 and is a native of Washington, D.C.
+Dan Stein was born in 1955 and grew up in Washington, D.C.
 He received his undergrad from Indiana University and attended the Columbus School of Law at the Catholic University of America where he received his J.D.
 Before working in immigration law, Stein worked in private practice.

-Stein served as the Executive Director at The Immigration Reform Law Institute, a public interest litigation group that has represented a variety of organizations in immigration and administrative law matters.

-FAIR
+Anti-immigration activism

+Dan Stein served as the Executive Director at The Immigration Reform Law Institute (IRLI), an anti-immigration legal group, prior to his work with the Federation for American Immigration Reform (FAIR).
+IRLI is the legal affiliate of FAIR per the FAIR website.
+The Southern Poverty Law Center has described FAIR as a hate group with ties to white supremacist groups.

-Dan Stein joined the Federation for American Immigration reform in 1982 as FAIR's Press Secretary.
-Stein became the executive director of FAIR in 1988, then took over as president in 2003.
-FAIR grew immensely under Stein's leadership, with the organization currently bolstering over 2 million members nationwide.
-While at FAIR, Stein has published hundreds of articles on immigration policy, and through the years has appeared on national television thousands of times on just about every significant news program in America, has spoken to major groups across America, and has been asked to testify before Congress on immigration-related issues over 50 times.
+Dan Stein joined the Federation for American Immigration Reform in 1982 as FAIR's Press Secretary.
+Stein became the executive director of FAIR in 1988, then took over as its first president in 2003.
+FAIR grew under Stein's leadership, with the organization numbering over 2 million members across the United States in 2018.
+Per the organization, he stepped down in 2025.

+In his various positions at FAIR, Stein regularly appeared at televised debates and roundtables offering an anti-immigration perspective on immigration issues.
+He has advocated against birthright citizenship, arguing that it leads to birth tourism.
+In an interview with NPR (National Public Radio), he argued that the United States should impose stricter regulations on legal migration.
+Stein is also opposed to programs such as temporary protected status.
+He worked closely with white nationalist John Tanton, the founder of FAIR.

+Together with Texan politician Lance Gooden, Dan Stein wrote an anti-immigration article for The Washington Examiner in March 2025.